Unity Mitford: Early life

 As a young girl, Unity was described by her mother as a sensitive and introverted child who would hide under the dining room table if anything was said to upset or embarrass her.
 As she grew older she became disruptive, and developed a tough shell of sullen defiance.
 Sent away to boarding school when she was fourteen, she was expelled from three schools in succession.

 Diana Mosley's biographer, Jan Dalley, suggested that "Unity found life in her big family very difficult because she came after these cleverer, prettier, more accomplished sisters."
 Another biographer, David Pryce-Jones, said: "If you come from a ruck of children in a large family, you've got to do something to assert your individuality, and I think through the experience of trying to force her way forward among the sisters and in the family, she decided that she was going to form a personality against everything."

-Biographers speculated that Unity turned to Nazism as a way to distinguish herself within the family.
-As Dalley states: "I think the desire to shock was very important, it was the way that she made herself special.
-When she discovered Nazism and discovered that it was a fantastic opportunity to shock everybody in England she'd discovered the best tease of all."

 Unity's younger sister, Jessica, with whom as a girl she shared a bedroom, had beliefs at the opposite end of the political spectrum, later becoming a dedicated communist.
 The two drew a chalk line down the middle to divide the room.
 Jessica's side was decorated with hammer and sickles and pictures of Vladimir Lenin, while Unity's was decorated with swastikas and pictures of Adolf Hitler.
 Dalley commented, "They were kids virtually, you don't know how much it was just a game, a game that became deadly serious in later life."